 Queen of Apostles will live-stream instruction to students who are not returning to the school building due to COVID-19 concerns.
 Students will wear their uniforms at home and at school while the school day is in progress.

-- Daily Health Checks: Temperature screenings with non-touch thermometers and health checks will be done on all prior to entering the building.
-Students will have their temperatures taken as they exit their cars, one at a time.
+- Temperature screenings and health checks will be done on all students and visitors prior to entering the building.
+Students will have their temperatures taken with non-contact Infrared Forehead Thermometers as they exit their cars, one at a time.

-- Every student, teacher, and staff member will need to have a face covering with him or her at school.
-Staff positioned at car-line or greeting any visitors outside will wear face coverings.
+- Every student, teacher, and staff member will need to be wearing a clean, cloth mask or new disposable face mask when they arrive at school.
+Students and their drivers must have their masks on while waiting in the car-line for screening and school admittance.
+Staff positioned at the car-line or greeting any visitors outside will wear face masks and face shields.